gadomski/ct-relay/README.md

-# CT relay
+# A Colorado Trail relay

-Kelly and Bex do the CT!
+Brought to you by Bex 🚴‍♀️ and Kelly 🏃‍♀️.